vertyll/project-a-microservices/README.md

 - **RoleCreatedEvent**: Triggered when a new role is created
 - **RoleAssignedEvent**: Triggered when a role is assigned to a user
 - **UserProfileUpdatedEvent**: Triggered when a user profile is updated

+Event publishing and consuming are handled by dedicated adapters, keeping the domain core focused on business logic.

 ## API Documentation